MarkCodering/langchain-course/README.md

 ## Contributing

 We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.
+Please read our [contributing guidelines](docs/CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](docs/LICENSE.md) file for more details.

+## Documentation

+For more detailed information, please refer to the [documentation](docs/README.md).